I’m going top break down the Good, Bad and Ugly of this DIY trend below…..

 As more communities have attempted to complete updates with DIY software we have seen a rise in the number of calls requesting that we complete the Full Study and all future Updates due to inaccuracies and liability issues that have arisen from these DIY Reserve Study Software programs.
-The questions I usually have to stop and ask myself is - Didn’t we already try this? - Before the WA State RCW legislation was passed most communities were in a position of poor funding levels due to years of following inaccurate and/or misleading financial strategies that were typically created by well-meaning Board members.
-Aren’t we just taking a step back… this can be tempting especially when some Reserve Study Firm is selling you on this idea, but is it any different than what we already tried…..
-The best shears in the world will not get me to cut my own hair...
+The questions I usually have to stop and ask myself is - Didn’t we already try this? - Before the WA State RCW legislation was passed most communities were in a position of poor funding levels due to years of following inaccurate and/or misleading financial models that were typically created by well-meaning Board members.
+Aren’t we just taking a step back… this can be tempting especially when a Reserve Study Firm is selling you on this idea, but is it any different than what we already tried…

-As with all products there is a place for DIY Reserve Study software but it really needs to be placed in the hands of a person very familiar with all the concepts, has the tools necessary and the willingness to carry the liability of the reserve study for the community.
+As with all products there is a place for DIY Reserve Study software but it really needs to be placed in the hands of a person very familiar with all the concepts, has the necessary tools and the willingness to carry the liability of the reserve study for the community.
 Additionally they really must have the drive to do the necessary research to find accurate cost figures, useful life information for components and all the while staying independent in their overall assessment of the components and funding models.
-We frequently see Boards remove or un-fund components in their internal software only because they were causing problems for their long term budgeting goals.
+We frequently see Boards remove or un-fund components in their DIY software only because they were causing problems for their long term budgeting goals.

 As for DIY haircuts… I say leave that to the pros… Just a tip from someone who had to wear a hat every day for a month…